Skip to content

 5. Know Your Fridge's Capacity

-Follow the manufacturer’s loading guidelines to avoid overloading.
+Follow the manufacturer's loading guidelines to avoid overloading.
+Check your equipment manual or contact your supplier if you're unsure about recommended capacity limits.

 Key Considerations When Stocking a Commercial Fridge